instead-hub/instead/doc/stead3-en.md

 In this example, we make text descriptions dynamic.
 The first time the player encounters this object, it will be referred to as "Something".
-Once they interract with it, the 'seen' variable becomes true.
+Once they interact with it, the 'seen' variable becomes true.
 After that, they will see that the object is an "Apple".

 The syntax of 'if' statements is easy to read.
 Here are a few examples for